The social media platform for prisoners.

-As President of a statewide non-profit organization providing afterschool programs and alternatives to street gangs for thousands of students in New Jersey’s largest cities, Bennett was struggling to find solutions for not only the kids in school but also those in “the streets” who had abandoned, and were abandoned by, the school system.
-After a chance encounter with an eleven year old gang member who was running wild in the streets around one of Bennett’s program centers and claimed to know Butler.
-Bennett witnessed the boy’s demeanor change as he explained that he knew Butler and promised to provide the boy access.
+A President of a statewide non-profit organization providing afterschool programs and alternatives to street gangs for thousands of students in New Jersey’s largest cities was struggling to find solutions for not only the kids in school but also those in “the streets” who had abandoned, and were abandoned by, the school system.
+After a chance encounter with an eleven year old gang member who was running wild in the streets of Newark, New Jersey near an afterschool program centers and claimed to know Butler, the executive witnessed the boy’s demeanor change as he explained that he knew Butler and promised to provide the boy access.
 Butler, almost ten years in on a thirty year sentence and on lockdown in the Big House, was more than happy to engage in dialogue.
 Because of restrictions on visits and phone calls, initial communication was via mail.
 Through their correspondence the eleven year old who thought he knew the ropes learned that gangs that were rivals on the streets formed alliances in Federal prison.
-This newfound underground prison structure and Butler’s willingness to “Raise UP”, speak out and reach across traditionally held enemy lines enabled Raise UP Media to penetrate the silos, which exist amongst gang leadership on the streets.
-This helped cultivate and led to national participation on behalf of other prominent national gang leaders from cities like Chicago and Los Angeles, including BLOODS, CRIPS, GANGSTA DISCIPLES, LATIN KINGS, NETAS, and SURENOS, as well as MUSLIMS and others with no gang affiliation, in order to publish a harsh and realistic inside view of prison from the perspective of those who face daily life behind bars.
+This newfound underground prison structure and Butler’s willingness to “Raise UP”, speak out and reach across traditionally held enemy lines enabled Raise UP Media to penetrate the silos that exist amongst gang leadership on the streets.
+This helped cultivate and led to national participation on behalf of other prominent national gang leaders from cities like Chicago and Los Angeles, including Bloods, Crips, Gangster Disciples, Latin Kings, Netas, and Surenos, as well as Muslims and others with no organizational affiliation, in order to publish a realistic inside view of prison from the perspective of those who face daily life behind bars.

 These incarcerated individuals, through their experience, have grown to value unity, education and freedom, but because of the extreme circumstances of their incarceration have, until now, been unable to get their valuable and hard learned lessons to the youth in their communities.
 We hope, by sharing these lessons, we can reach, enlighten and guide other young gang members and youth who are currently on a path of self destruction, educate the public and reduce gang violence and mass incarceration along the way.